amplify-education/hiccup/README.md

 It lets UIs communicate with ContentProviders using GET/POST/etc semantics.
 It *does not* make actual HTTP requests to the internet.
-One benefit of this is that the UI becomes decoupled from the persistence implementation (eg, sqlite) and does not need to know about WHERE clauses, etc.
+One benefit of this is that the UI becomes decoupled from the persistence implementation of the ContentProvider (eg, sqlite) and does not need to know about WHERE clauses, etc.

 The idea is to approach ContentProviders more like RESTful web service apis;
 they are so similar that we can borrow some established best practices,